 Prerequisite/Corequisite: EDU 101X may be taken concurrently.
-For music therapy or music education students either MUC 151 or MUC 171 are co or preregs.
+For music therapy or music education students either MUC 151 or MUC 171 are co or prereqs.
+This course includes a field experience (one day meets in class, one day is devoted to field experience).
+To complete the experiential requirement, BOTH EDU 101X and EDU 103DX must be completed at BW.